HzaCode/Langlint/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## 🔒 Privacy

+LangLint respects your privacy.
+We follow a **local-first** approach:
+- ✅ No telemetry, tracking, or analytics
+- ✅ Your code stays on your machine
+- ✅ Translation data only sent to APIs you explicitly choose to use

+For complete details, see our [Privacy Policy](PRIVACY.md).

 ## 📞 Contact & Links

 - **Homepage**: [https://github.com/HzaCode/Langlint](https://github.com/HzaCode/Langlint)